Iwuanyanwu urges FG to hasten release of kidnapped Abuja-Kaduna victims – The Sun Nigeria

 From Stanley Uzoaru, Owerri

-Chief Emmanuel Iwuanyanwu worried by the continued hostage of some victims of the Abuja-Kaduna bound train has appealed to the Federal Government to expedite action in the release of the kidnapped victims.
+Worried by the continued hostage of some victims of the Abuja-Kaduna bound train, Chief Emmanuel Iwuanyanwu has appealed to the Federal Government to expedite action in the release of the kidnapped victims.

-The elder statesman lamented that the prolonged hostage of the victims may result in some of them dying or sick in captivity especially the young and the aged ones among them.
+The elder statesman lamented that the prolonged hostage of the victims may result in some of them dying or falling sick in captivity, especially the young and the aged ones among them.

 Leave a Reply